Home Contact Us FAQ's SiteMap

 In the do-it-yourself option, the hiring manager has the advantage of controlling the entire recruiting process: placing advertisements, screening applicants, interviewing candidates, salary negotiations, reference checking and so on.

-The disadvantage, of course, is that recruiting managers is time consuming and requires specialized skills.
+The disadvantage, of course, is that recruiting senior executives is time consuming and requires specialized skills.
 The most desirable candidates are happy in their jobs and do not actively seek new employment through job postings, career fairs and contingency employment agencies.
 Such people usually also have concerns about sending their confidential information to an unsolicited source or directly to a competitor in their industry.

 For these reasons, it is common for organizations to use independent recruiters to fill management positions.
-The question then becomes whether to use a contingency recruiter or a retained executive search consultant?
+The question then becomes whether to use a contingency recruiter or a retained executive search consultant.

 Different Services, Different Needs